 We sell products to, and purchase inventory from, companies owned by Keylink.
-We sold products to companies owned by Keylink, totaling 2.5%, 2.6% and 0.8% of net sales for the years ended December 31, 2010, 2009 and 2008, respectively.
-Also for the years ended December 31, 2010, 2009 and 2008, 1.9%, 1.2% and 1.3%, respectively, of our net sales were from semiconductor products purchased from companies owned by Keylink.
+We sold products to companies owned by Keylink, totaling 2.5%, 2.6% and 0.8% of net sales for the years ended December 31, 2010, 2009 and 2008, 1.9%, 1.2% and 1.3%, respectively, of our net sales were from semiconductor products purchased from companies owned by Keylink.
 In addition, our subsidiaries in China lease our Shanghai manufacturing facilities from, and subcontract a portion of their manufacturing process (metal plating and environmental services) to, Keylink.
 We also pay a consulting fee to Keylink.
 The aggregate amounts for these services for the years ended December 31, 2010, 2009 and 2008 were \$14.4 million, \$10.7 million and \$10.5 million, respectively.
 See "Risk Factors - We receive a significant portion of our net sales from two customers.
 In addition, one of these customers is our largest external supplier and both are related parties.
 The loss of these customers or suppliers could harm our business, results of operations and financial condition." in Part I, Item 1A and Note 18 of "Notes to Consolidated Financial Statements" of the Company's Annual Report on Form 10-K filed with the SEC on February 28, 2011 for additional information.

 Notwithstanding such relationships and transactions, the Board has determined that each of Messrs.
-Chen, Hsu and Soong is independent under the rules of the Nasdag Stock Market and the SEC.
+Chen, Hsu and Soong is independent under the rules of the Nasdaq Stock Market and the SEC.